in-liberty420/xrpl-clob/README.md

 ## Acknowledgements
 - XRP Ledger Foundation for their excellent documentation and support
 - The open-source community for various libraries and tools used in this project

-## Contact
-For any queries or support, please open an issue in this repository or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).